 A few months later, another user turned a potoo picture into a meme called “Weird Stuff I Do Potoo,” and that's when things really went worldwide.
 People started confessing their strange habits and idiosyncrasies by printing them over a picture of a startled potoo.

-Today, potoos have become a go-to source for strange faces and shocked reaction images.
 They're mostly harmless, but try not to let silly memes distract you from the truth about potoos.
 They're complex creatures living lives that we don't fully understand!

 Memes are still lots of fun though… make your own potoo meme here!